Economically viable pathways key to energy transition

 SINGAPORE – Amid the protracted energy crunch wrought by the Middle East conflict, Singapore urged the international community to chart economically viable, secure and resilient pathways towards clean energy for all countries.

-He also noted that it was important to recognise that countries have different national circumstances.
+He also noted it was important to recognise that countries have different national circumstances.

 Ministers and envoys at the conference included those from major fossil fuel producers Canada, Norway and Australia, coal-reliant markets Turkey and Vietnam, as well as small island nations vulnerable to climate change like Tuvalu.